-- 29. Following on from this, a disclosure of any VRM data which refers to vehicles which have since been sold on to private individuals would also be a disclosure of personal data, relating to the new owner of the vehicle.
-A motivated individual with access to the VRM number of a vehicle would be able to take steps to identify the current owner of that vehicle. - 30.
-The Commissioner has also previously issued a number of decisions finding that a disclosure of VRM's without any other identifiers is a disclosure of personal data for the purposes of the DPA as information on the registered owner of the vehicle.4 - 31.
-In the context of the requested information, it would provide information from which a specific individual, the owner, can be identified, and provide biographical information about that individual; primarily that they own that vehicle, that their vehicle used to be used as a taxi, and that the vehicle was not brand new when it was purchased by that individual. - 32.
-The Commissioner is therefore satisfied that a disclosure of the VRM of a vehicle is a disclosure of personal data where the owner of the vehicle is a living individual. - 33.
-However in cases where the VRM belongs to a vehicle which is not owned by a living individual, (i.e. where it is owned by a corporate body or other organisation), then that information will not amount to personal data as no living individuals can be identified with the VRM. - 34.
+- 29. In the context of the requested information, it would provide information from which a specific individual, the owner, can be identified, and provide biographical information about that individual; primarily that they own that vehicle, that their vehicle used to be used as a taxi, and that the vehicle was not brand new when it was purchased by that individual. - 30.
+The Commissioner is therefore satisfied that a disclosure of the VRM of a vehicle is a disclosure of personal data where the owner of the vehicle is a living individual. - 31.
+However in cases where the VRM belongs to a vehicle which is not owned by a living individual, (i.e. where it is owned by a corporate body or other organisation), then that information will not amount to personal data as no living individuals can be identified with the VRM. - 32.
 The Commissioner has decided therefore that where the current owner is a living individual rather than a corporate body or another sort of organisation this information falls within the definition of 'personal data' in section 3(2) of the DPA.